iriven/GeoIP2Country/README.md

 This component is Build with an eye to keeping it as lightweight and lookups as fast as possible.
 And there are no external requests being made during runtime.
 So, if you need to get your website visitor's country and you don't want to use any API then this is the best solution for you.
-The project integrates methods to quickly update the data center providing ip ranges with the least possible human intervention.
+The project integrates methods to quickly update the files providing ip ranges with the least possible human intervention.

 ## Requirements